carpentries-incubator/geospatial-python/_episodes/20-crop-raster-data.md

 <img src="../fig/20-crop-raster-wells-04.png" title="Ground weter level wells" width="512" style="display: block; margin: auto;" />

 To select data around the geometries, one needs to first define how large the is area around the geometry to analyse.
-This area is called a "buffer".
+This area is called a "buffer" and it is defined in the units of the projection.
 A buffer is also a polygon, which can be used to crop the raster data. `geopandas` has a `buffer` function to make buffer polygons.

 ~~~
 # Create 200m buffer around the wells